Teresa Celli: Music and film career

 During the early years of her performance career, Celli was under contract with Italy's renowned opera house, La Scala.
 Her American radio debut occurred on March 5, 1949, on the NBC program Star Theater with Frank Sinatra.

 Celli's film debut came in Border Incident (1949).

 In 1950, she appeared in The Asphalt Jungle, which was later nominated for four Academy Awards, with Gene Kelly in Black Hand and in Right Cross with Ricardo Montalbán.
 Under contract to Metro-Goldwyn-Mayer, she was subsequently given a leave of absence to return to Italy for three months of additional operatic training that same year.
 That trip was postponed, however, when Celli was cast by Peter Herman Adler in The Great Caruso in August 1950; the film was released in 1951.

 Later years

 During her mid-sixties, Celli relocated to Clearwater, Florida, where she spent her remaining years and became a member of that community's Church of Christ.

-Death

-Celli died at her home in Clearwater, Florida, on October 30, 1999, at the age of seventy-six.
+She died at her home in Clearwater, Florida on October 30, 1999 at the age of 76.